susehenry/HRV_Project/README.md

 For this project I will be investigating Heart Rate Variable (HRV)

-According to research the higher the variability in heart rate the better health a person should be in.
+HRV is influenced by the autonomic nervous system, according to research the higher the variability in heart rate the better health a person should be in
+At rest, parasympathetic activity is predominant, which results in lowered HR and increased HRV, HRV analysis captures information not present in average HR alone highlighting an important difference at the physiological level.
 In this project we will be looking a variables that can effect a persons HRV and using the numpy.random package to model this data.
 The variables include lifestyle factors, biological factors and exercise.

 ![ECG-cycle-no-ibi](https://user-images.githubusercontent.com/77789044/148706827-7f3e7793-1878-4ca0-baa9-d713fe79cf30.png)